Humanitarian aid is stuck at Gaza-Egypt border as Israeli siege strains hospitals, water supply

 The U.S. government began evacuating some 2,500 American citizens by ship from the Israeli port city of Haifa to Cyprus.
 Commercial airlines have largely stopped flying into Israel’s Ben-Gurion International Airport.

-U.S. Secretary of State Antony Blinken returned to Israel for a second time in less than a week after a six-country tour through Arab nations aimed at preventing the fighting from igniting a broader conflict.
-President Joe Biden is also considering a trip to Israel, though no plans have been finalized.
+Blinken returned to Israel for a second time in less than a week after a six-country tour through Arab nations aimed at preventing the fighting from igniting a broader conflict.

-Biden postponed a planned trip to Colorado on Monday to talk about his domestic agenda and instead will hold meetings with top aides on the Israel-Hamas conflict.

-In a television interview Sunday night, Biden, who has repeatedly proclaimed support for Israel, said he thought it would be a “big mistake” for the country to reoccupy Gaza.

 Kullab reported from Baghdad.
 Krauss reported from Jerusalem.
 Associated Press writers Julia Frankel and Amy Teibel in Jerusalem, Abby Sewell in Beirut and Samy Magdy in Cairo contributed to this report.